Benjamiiiin/rn-keyboard-avoider/README.md

 Controls the distance between the top of the keyboard and the bottom of your `TextInput` field.
 Default is 10px.

-## Known Issues
+## Limitations

-- On Android devices, unfortunately, the yOffset will be lost once the user starts typing.
+- On Android devices, the yOffset be reduced after the user starts typing.
 This is due to the behaviour of the native `softwareKeyboardLayoutMode` property being set to `pan`.
-If an offset is absolutely needed, increase the padding of your TextInputs.
+If you're really keen to keep the offset, it's possible to simply increase the padding of your text inputs.

 ## About